 The Opportunities for the Future of Test Automation

-With this sentiment in mind it is my belief that we will continue to see an increased collaboration and communication between different companies, and therefore technologies, when testing projects are being carried out for customers.
-We have heard for some time now about grey box testing (essentially a combination of black box and white box testing), and it is my belief that we shall see an explosion of these sort of testing practices, being more and more deployed in test environments.
-For some this will be a use of a combination of different toolsets, whereas for others we will see developers and testers alike working to get a coherent test structure, utilising a combination of different techniques, data sets and of course tools.
+With this sentiment in mind, I believe that we will continue to see increased collaboration and communication between different companies, and therefore technologies when testing projects are being carried out for customers.
+We have heard for some time now about grey box testing (essentially a combination of black-box and white-box testing), and I believe that we shall see an explosion of these sort of testing practices, being more and more deployed in test environments.
+For some this will be a use of a combination of different toolsets, whereas for others we will see developers and testers alike working on getting a coherent test structure, utilising a combination of different techniques, data sets and of course tools.

 Automating the Future

-In order to satisfy the number and diversity of systems under test, the traditional demarcation lines between toolsets, have become blurred.
-It is my belief that a company can no longer consider just one suite of tools from a traditional vendor, but more a variety of tools from different vendors to achieve blanket coverage for their testing activities.
+To satisfy the number and diversity of systems under test, the traditional demarcation lines between toolsets, have become blurred.
+I believe that a company can no longer consider just one suite of tools from a traditional vendor, but more a variety of tools from different vendors to achieve blanket coverage for their testing activities.

 This article featured in the October 2011 Test Magazine.